9Insomnie/ChromeAlone/README.md

 ### Deployment from scratch via AWS

 For this you'll need to have an AWS account configured with your credentials stored in `~/.aws/credentials`.
 Make sure your account has full EC2 write permissions along with Route53 permissions.
 Additionally it's assumed that your Route53 has been configured with at least 1 hosting zone containing a registered domain.
-If these conditions are met, then you can run:
+If these conditions are met, then you can run this command.

 ```
-docker run --rm -v $(pwd):/project -v ~/.aws:/root/.aws chromealone --domain=sendmea.click --appname=UpdateService
+docker run --rm -v $(pwd):/project -v ~/.aws:/root/.aws chromealone --domain=sendmea.click --appname=UpdateService --region=us-west-2
 ```

 The `domain` value should match a domain under the control of your Route53 setup. `appname` can be whatever value you want, and will be used for naming several registry keys and folders on disk when deploying.
 It is recommended to use a fairly benign name like `UpdateService` or something equally innocuous.
+Note that `region` is optional, and will default to `us-east-2` if not specified.

 This will deploy the BATTLEPLAN relay server to AWS and generate the following artifacts: